mehmetmertaktas/aerial-cactus-identification/README.md

 * Validation (%20)
 * Test (%10).

-The AUC score on this test set taken from the training set provided by Kaggle is 0.998, see the figure below.
-After training the model with all of the training set instead of %70 percent of it, the score evaluated on the real test set on Kaggle is 0.995.
+The AUC score on this test set taken from the training set provided by Kaggle is 0.998&mdash;see the figure below.
+After training the model with %100 of the training set and submitting the results to Kaggle, the score is 0.995.

 <p align="center">
   <img width="480" height="360" src="./auc_graph.png">